CS-495-FALL-2024-TEAM-2/uactf-backend/readme.md

 11. **POST /accounts/admin/create**
     - Creates an admin account.
+    - Need to be logged in an admin
     - Requires a JSON body with admin details, including email.

 12. **POST /competitions/create**